If you’ve previously had dinner at a hibachi restaurant, were you really able to enjoy every little aspect that came into creating your dinner?

 What is hibachi-style cooking?

-Typically, therefore, seasonings are restricted to soy sauce, vinegar, salt, pepper, and garlic in some cases.
+Typically, therefore, seasonings are restricted to the use of soy sauce and some salt, pepper, and vinegar.
+You can also use garlic in most dishes.

 Hibachi goes by multiple names